The Six Million Dollar Man (1973-1978): Gone But Not Forgotten

 The Cyborg book series would actually continue on, while the Six Million Dollar Man TV series was airing.
 But, it would not actually follow the storyline of the show.
 The world of the novels was far different with a total of three books following the original.

-The Six Million Dollar Man was a made for TV film which would be used as a jumping off pilot that aired on ABC on March 7th 1973.
+The Six Million Dollar Man was a made for TV movie of the week which would be used as a jumping off pilot that aired on ABC on March 7th 1973.
 In the pilot episode, as in the novel, Steve Austin is injured during an accident that nearly kills him.
 He loses his right arm and both legs and is blinded in his left eye.

 Austin is put back together by Rudy Wells for the OSO.
 In this first film there are some definite differences from what would later be associated with the series.
 There were actually three made for TV movies that preceded the show and the first had some notable cast differences and characters.
 The biggest would be the lack of Oscar Goldman played by Richard Anderson.
 In the TV movie, the character who is in charge of the OSO is Oliver Spencer was played by the always awesome Darren McGavin.